Chinese Prepositions: Master Common Chinese Prepositions and How to Use Prepositions in Sentences

 Practical tips for mastering prepositions in Chinese

-If you want to practice these prepositions with real Chinese content, Migaku's browser extension lets you look up words and grammar patterns instantly while watching shows or reading articles.
+If you want to practice these prepositions with real Chinese content, Migaku's browser extension and app let you look up words and grammar patterns instantly while watching shows or reading articles.
 Makes learning from context way more practical.
 There's a 10-day free trial if you want to check it out.